 - Packing List: A summary of the shipped materials, including a range of security barcodes for each type of material.
 Ship-to-school sites receive a School Packing List.
 Ship-to-district sites receive both a District Packing List and a set of school-specific School Packing Lists. - Security Checklist: A list of every security barcode associated with a piece of test material assigned to the district or school.
 Ship-to-school sites receive a School Security Checklist.
 Ship-to-district sites receive both a District Security Checklist and a set of copies of the school-specific School Security Checklists.
 Use these checklists to track the individual test administrator or student associated with each piece of test material. - School Box Range Sheet: A list of the boxes assigned to each school.
 Provided only to shipto-district sites.
-Use to inventory the boxes received at a district site and to ensure each school site receives the correct boxes. - Material Return Instructions: Directions for packing materials and shipping them.
+Use to inventory the boxes received at a district site and to ensure each school site receives the correct boxes.

+• Material Return Instructions: Directions for packing materials and shipping them.
 This packet includes the return shipping labels you'll use to return materials as well as information about arranging return shipping.
-An electronic version of this document is available in the Download Library in the WIDA Secure Portal.